PaulApivat/paulapivat/content/post/coingecko-api/index.md

 ## Exploratory Phase: Handling JSON data

-API providers will often provide a **Requests - Response** format for visually showing in what format data will come in once a request is made.
-JSON (javascript object notation) is the norm for text-based structured data delivered over the web.
-Translated to Python, that becomes **(nested) dictionaries** and **lists**.
-Depending on the endpoint, data may be nested two or three levels down.
-There will be in key-value pairs.
-Values can be strings (text), integers, float or additional lists or dictionaries.
+API providers typically use a **Requests - Response** format to show how data is structured.
+JSON (javascript object notation) is the norm for text-based structured data delivered over the web, which translates into **nested dictionaries** and **lists** in Python.
+Depending on the endpoint, data might be nested several levels deep and organized in key-value pairs, with values being strings, integers, floats, or additional lists or dictionaries.

 I find it helpful to make calls to understand what the data looks like visually (in terminal).
 A simple loop helps iterating through a dictionary (or list):